0xsequence/marketplace-contracts/contracts/SequenceMarket.md

 Checks if a request is valid.

-A request is valid if it is active, has not expired and give amount of tokens (currency for offers, tokens for listings) are transferrable.

 ```solidity
 function isRequestValid(uint256 requestId, uint256 quantity) public view returns (bool valid, Request memory request);